About the Event

 The global Information and Communications Technology (ICT) industry has established a highly successful framework for driving state-of-the-art research results into commercial products and services.
 This framework is based on three key pillars: research and innovation, standardization and industrialization.

-At ETSI we understand that research and innovation are key to drive the future technologies which will at one point be brought into standardization bodies to enable global interoperability.
+At ETSI we understand that research and innovation are key to drive the future technologies which will at one point be brought into standardization bodies in order to to enable global interoperability and deployment.

-The virtual ETSI event, “Boosting the Impact of Research & Innovation through Standardisation”, organized in partnership with TelecomTV intends to regroup all of the most significant actors involved in this ICT research, innovation and standards ecosystem and examine together what more can be done as we move from 5G deployments to beyond 5G research and into the 6G era.
+The ETSI virtual event, “Boosting the Impact of Research & Innovation through Standardization”, organized in partnership with TelecomTV regroups the most significant actors involved in this ICT framework and examines together what more can be done as we move beyond 5G deployments and begin researching new technologies and use cases for the 6G era.

-The detailed Conference Programme and speakers' biographies will soon be available on the TelecomTV site. (before end of October)
+The detailed Conference Programme and speakers' biographies are available on the TelecomTV site.

 Should you have any questions about research and innovation opportunities in ETSI please contact email@example.com

 Event Theme - Day 1, Tues 24 November 2020 : Research Innovation Standards Ecosystem: The opportunities, enablers and challenges as we move beyond 5G

 With 5G deployments well underway, there is still incredibly innovative research happening in industry and academia, all destined to move 5G networks to the next level, beyond 5G (B5G), as well as many disruptive technologies and even disruptive use cases emerging that are beginning to shape the initial thoughts on what 6G needs to be.

 This session sees expert speakers from the most significant Policy, Research, Industry and Standards groups presenting the state of play and their plans for the near future.